 What kind of projects do Zakat funds support?

-We spend Zakat funds on projects where we can guarantee that the recipients are poor and needy and directly receive the assistance.
+We spend Zakat funds on projects where we can guarantee the recipients are poor and needy.
 So, for example, we can provide food packs to destitute people so they can feed themselves and their families.
 But we would not use the funds on a well that would benefit the whole community.
 This is because we could not guarantee that only poor and needy people will get water from that well.
 However, we will use other funds such as Sadaqah to pay for projects that benefit whole communities.